 Meanwhile, in the vocational class, almost immediately some kid just blurted out and said, “Hey, I know what to do.
 Just take a chainsaw, and chainsaw that giraffe into chunks.
 Then weigh the chunks.”

 Chainsawing the giraffe is an attitude that a good problem solver should have because you want to be fun, and you also want to be a little bit bad.
 Breaking rules is a good thing when we’re not talking about actual cruelty to animals here.
 We’re just talking about thinking outside the box or breaking mathematical rules.

-To break the mathematical rules, we need a healthy dose of the 3 C’s.
+To break the mathematical rules, we need a healthy dose of the three C’s.

 Concentration, creativity, and confidence are psychological attributes that are important for just about everything, but they’re vital for solving problems.
 How do we enhance them?
 All three of them are linked, but confidence is the least important of the three because it’s truly derived from the other two.

 As your concentration ability increases, and if your creativity gets stronger, then you’ll naturally become more confident.

 Learn more about thinking like a problem solver

 To master concentration, you must set aside a quiet time and place for your work.
 You need to relax, to develop good work habits, and you need to find problems to concentrate on that are interesting to you, approachable by you, and addictive.
 Pretty much, that will do the trick.
 To build up your concentration, you want to build up from level one, which is a minute or so of concentration, at least to level three, getting up to an hour.